hrafnthor/dockerized-huginn/README.md

 Traefik will automatically configure a Lets Encrypt certificate for all the set domains.
 Comment out HSTS line in docker-compose when forcing TLS.

+A password will be generated for the Traefik and phpmyadmin dashboards and piped out to a file called auth-password.txt.
+Copy the contents and delete the file!